Ewen-Simpson/CI_P1/README.md

 ## Features

+### Navigation Bar

+- Present at the top of every page.
+The navigation bar is fully responsive, large font and clear to allow for easy navigation around the site.

 ## Testing

 This project has been regularly tested visually on different browsers and devices.
 In particular, this project has been tested on the following devices and browsers: